 Over time, your abilities will change, and you will be working on different things at which time your instructor might think a different horse would best teach you these lessons.
 So, be open to riding new horses, see it as an opportunity to learn new things and a sign that you are making progress.

 There is nothing wrong with having a favorite lesson horse!
 Anyone who has ever ridden in a lesson barn has probably had one.
 I can tell you from experience though as a kid, that the horses I was hesitant to ride, or nervous to ride, always ended up being my favorite.
 Then it was time to move on to a new challenge.
 Remember, you will never go as far on your horsemanship journey if you only get good at riding one horse.

 Communicate With Your Instructor

 The next step is to communicate with us.
 Nothing is more frustrating for an instructor than a student who isn't doing what we ask.
-Then when asked if they understand or if they have a question, don't give us much feedback.
+Then, when we ask if they understand or if they have a question, they don't give us much feedback.
 We can't read your mind.
-We can see what is going on, but if we are instructing you and you aren't following instructions if you don't communicate with us we do not know if you understand or not.
-We need to know if you understand what to do and just need us to explain differently how to do it, or if you don't understand at all.
+We can see what is going on, but if we are instructing you and you aren't following instructions, we do not know if you understand or not.
+We need to know if you don't understand what to do and just need us to explain differently—or if you don't understand at all.

 Our approach to how to teach you things can be tweaked when you communicate with us about things.
 We can say things differently or maybe take a step back to help you understand, but if you don't communicate we can't do that.